Frequently Asked Questions

 Q: Can you go to –insert name of con-?

 A: I would be more than happy to go to any and all conventions if I could.
 It is very rare that I turn down the chance to go to a con as a guest.
 But to be a guest a convention, I must be invited by that con.
 If you would like to see me as a guest at your favorite convention, please take the time to send in a request to have me booked for that event.
 You can go about it either on their forum pages or by contacting them via email.
-If you are affiliated with guest relations for a specific convention and would like to book me, please click on my contact link in the menu above and send an email in the box marked "Business inquiries."
+If you are affiliated with guest relations for a specific convention and would like to book me, please go to my links page and contact Prime Time Appearances.

 Q: I would like to send you something.
 How do I do that?

 A: For packages or letters, please send to FUNimation at this address:

 ATTN: Alexis Tipton

 **Please note that I am not accepting items to be autographed at this time.
 Thank you so much for your understanding!**

 FUNimation is not responsible for any items lost.

 Q: What is the best advice that you can give to an aspiring actor?